tijoseymathew/qwen-code-docker/README.md

 - Mount your current directory to `/home/ubuntu/app` in the container
 - Preserve authentication data in the `~/.qwen` directory
 - Run Qwen Code with full filesystem access to your current project

-If the Docker image is not found, it will be automatically built before running the container.

 ## Prerequisites